marknelsonengineer-sp23/sre_lab4_memscan/USAGE.md

     - If FILTER prefix is +, followed by r w or x, include regions with that permission set
   When no FILTERs are present, process all regions

+memscan-static has the same usage as memscan.
+The difference is that it's built statically.

 TARGETING OPTIONS
   --pid=NUM          Scan process ID (by default, it scans itself)